kas1movrom/kas1movrom/README.md

 <li>📈 <strong>Job:</strong> Software Engineer at RaiffeisenBank Russia.</li>
 </ul>

+<h4>Football predicts league microservices:</h4>
+All services are grouped in <a href="https://github.com/stars/kas1movrom/lists/python-football-microservices">Github List</a>

 <!--
 **kas1movrom/kas1movrom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.